Neuralink: Fast LLM Inference on Smartphones with Neuron Co-Activation Linking: Overview

-\textbf{Online Continuity-Centric Processing (\S~\ref{sec:online}).} To efficiently align with the optimized neuron placement, \Neuralink{} adopts customized data access and DRAM management techniques, Specially designed to facilitate more continuous read access. \scalebox{1.2}{\ding{185}} \textbf{Access Collapse.} Despite optimized neuron placement, the inherent randomness in neuron activation leads to persistent discontinuous read access.
+\textbf{Online Continuity-Centric Processing (\S~\ref{sec:online}).} \Neuralink{} further employs custom data access and DRAM management techniques at runtime, complementing the offline design to facilitate more continuous read accesses. \scalebox{1.2}{\ding{185}} \textbf{Access Collapse.} Despite the optimized neuron placement, the inherent dynamics in neuron activation lead to unavoidable discontinuous read access at runtime.
 To address this, we propose strategically merging nearby discontinuous read accesses by loading additional neurons between them.
-This merging approach, with minimal overhead, substantially reduces IOPS, thereby enhancing overall bandwidth efficiency. \scalebox{1.2}{\ding{186}} \textbf{Cache Policy.} Retaining the most frequently activated neurons in DRAM effectively reduces repeated neuron transfers.
-However, this approach alone risks disrupting the continuity of optimized neuron placement in flash.
+This merging approach, with minimal overhead, effectively reduces the frequency of discontinuous read access. \scalebox{1.2}{\ding{186}} \textbf{Cache Policy.} Retaining the most frequently activated neurons in DRAM effectively reduces repeated neuron transfers.
+However, this approach alone risks disrupting the continuity of optimized neuron placement in flash memory.
 To mitigate this, we propose caching neurons in DRAM at the granularity of neuron segments, rather than individual neurons.
-This strategy helps prevent fragmentation within the flash, ultimately enhancing overall bandwidth efficiency.
+This strategy helps prevent fragmentation in flash memory while introducing minimal modification to the existing caching framework.